Andrew Golota: Later career

 Gołota's boxing career continued with his beating former 2-time world champion Tim Witherspoon by decision.
 In his next match, he lost to Michael Grant by a knockout in the tenth round in one of The Rings 1999 fights of the year.
 Gołota scored two knockdowns of Grant in the first round.
 He was ahead on all three judges' scorecards in the tenth round when he himself was knocked down.
 When asked by referee Randy Neuman whether he wanted to continue, he shook his head twice and then haltingly answered "No".

 In 2000, Gołota fought in China beating Marcus Rhodes with a third-round knockout.
 Later in 2000, he faced former heavyweight champion Mike Tyson.
 Tyson knocked Golota down in the first round, and in between rounds Golota told his corner to stop the fight but his corner talked him into continuing.
 In the third round, as he had done in the Grant match, Gołota told the referee he did not want to continue, despite his team desperately urging him on.
+It was later reported that Golota had received injuries such as a fractured left cheekbone and a herniated disk in his neck, and at the time it was not clear if he would be able to box again.
 He later claimed a headbutt impaired him during the fight, which was one of his main reasons for deciding not to continue.
-The result of the fight was later changed to no contest when Tyson failed a post fight drug test, testing positive for marijuana.
+The result of the fight was eventually changed to no contest when Tyson failed a post fight drug test, testing positive for marijuana.
 Following the Tyson fight, Gołota was inactive for nearly three years before returning to the ring on 14 August 2003.
 He scored a technical knockout of journeyman Brian Nix in the seventh round.
 On November 15, Golota knocked out Terrence Lewis in the sixth round at Verona, New York.